surniaulula/wpsso-ratings-and-reviews/readme.txt

 Including information about the review (author name, creation time, excerpt, rating), along with the threaded replies / comments for each review.

-**Fast and coded for performance:**
+**WPSSO RAR is *fast* and coded for performance:**

-WPSSO and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching).
-They load only the PHP library files and object classes needed, keeping the code small, fast, light, and able to support a wide range of 3rd party integration features.
+WPSSO and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes needed, keeping the code small, fast, light, and able to support a wide range of 3rd party integration features.

-Fully tested and compatible with PHP v7.x (requires PHP v5.3 or better).
+WPSSO RAR is fully tested and compatible with PHP v7.x (requires PHP v5.3 or better).

 <blockquote>
 <p><strong>Prerequisite</strong> &mdash; WPSSO Ratings and Reviews is an extension for the WPSSO (Core Plugin), which <em>automatically</em> generates complete and accurate meta tags and Schema markup from your content for Social Media Optimization (SMO) and Search Engine Optimization (SEO).</p>